 The bladder is then drained of the solution, flushed with sterile water to remove non-absorbed TLD-1433 and refilled with sterile water via a cystoscope.

 The Study Device (TLC-3200), is a fiber optic assembly, containing a Laser Emitter used to emit laser light and a Laser Detector used to measure the intensity of laser light delivered.
-When the Study Device is inserted through the cystoscope and once positioned, the laser light is emitted to activate the Study Drug absorbed in the cancer cells to produce singlet oxygen and ROS to induce the cancer cell into natural death, known as apoptosis, through oxidative stress.
+When the Study Device is inserted through the cystoscope and once positioned, the laser light is emitted to activate the study drug absorbed in the cancer cells to produce singlet oxygen and Reactive Oxygen Species ("ROS") to induce the cancer cell into Immunogenic Cell Death ("ICD") through oxidative stress.

 Pivotal Phase II NMIBC Clinical Study

 In April 2019, Theralase has commenced Phase II NMIBC Clinical Study.